 - The lifecycle of a collaborative relationship

 Both concepts lay the groundwork and provide the answer to what it takes to establish a partnership between your organization and an external party that is successful.

 A Management System

-- Context of the Organization: what is the value the organization is seeking from an external business partnership?
+- What is the value the organization seeks from a business partnership?

-- Leadership: what role does top management play in ensuring the external business partnership is successful?
+- What is the role of top management to ensure the business partnership is successful?

-- Planning: what are the preparations to ensure a smooth start of the external business partnership?
+- What are the preparations to ensure a smooth start of the business partnership?

-- Support: what is the support system that needs to be put in place for a successful external business partnership?
+- What is the support system for a successful business partnership?

-- Operation: what does the lifecycle of successful external business partnership look like?
+- What does the lifecycle of successful business partnership look like?

-- Performance Evaluation: how to measure the success of the external business partnership?
+- How to measure the success of the business partnership?

-- Improvement: How to determine and to manage opportunities for improvement?
+- How to determine and to manage opportunities for improvement?

 The Lifecycle of a Collaborative Relationship

-For collaboration between organizations to function effectively, the organization seeking a (strategic external) business partner must identify and manage numerous linked activities.
+For a partnership between organizations to be effective, the organization that looks for a business partner must perform numerous activities.
+These activities are related to each other.
 ISO 44001 defines these activities and these relationships.
 All this is captured in BRM processes.
-Furthermore, ISO 44001 promotes the coordinated integration and implementation of the business relationship management processes to provide the ongoing control, greater efficiency and opportunities for continual improvement of the collaboration between the parties.
+Furthermore, ISO 44001 promotes the coordinated integration and implementation of these processes.
+These processes provide the ongoing control of the collaboration between the parties.
 They also seek for greater efficiencies.
 As well as for opportunities to continuously improve the BRMS.

-The operation activities of the BRMS of ISO 44001 consists of a number of activities.
+The Operation component of the BRMS of ISO 44001 consists of a number of activities.
 These activities follow the lifecycle of a collaborative business relationship.
-The ISO 44001 standard has defined the following eight stages of such lifecycle:
+The standard defines the following eight stages of such lifecycle:

-Each stage sets clear goals, references the activities that are to be performed.
-And finally, each stage lists the deliverables and outcomes to be achieved.
+Each stage sets clear goals.
+And each stage references the activities that are to be performed.
+And finally, each stage lists the deliverables and the outcomes that are to be achieved.
 By executing these activities you set up your business partnership for success.
-Essentially, ISO 44001 is providing you with an execution checklist.
+In essence, ISO 44001 provides you with an execution checklist.
 This list is also used as your assessment of the quality of the relationship.
 It helps to determine the improvements of any existing business partnership.

-More involved are steps that will impact the way you are doing business with your external partners by applying the guidance that is provided by the standard.
-For example, few business partnerships discuss at planned intervals, any risks that have surfaced within both organizations.
+More involved are the steps that will impact the way you do business with your external partners.
+Particularly, when you start to apply the guidance that the standard provides.
+For instance, few business partnerships discuss, regularly, any risks that have surfaced within both organizations.
 Risks that can impact the relationship.
-Or, few contracts require frequent opportunities to be discussed to either enhance the existent service or product offering or expand on it based on (potential) needs.
+Or, few contracts require opportunities to be discussed frequently.
+Opportunities, to either enhance the existing service or product offering, or expand on it based on needs or potential needs.

-What has become a more accepted topic of discussion in business partnerships is how the business processes of the parties involved interface with each other and the quality levels of these integrations.
+What has become a more accepted topic of discussion in business partnerships, is how the processes of the parties involved interface with each other.
+As well as the quality levels of these integrations.

-These are just few examples the ISO 44001 standard requires to establish successful external business partnerships.
+These are just few examples that the ISO 44001 standard requires you to establish in support of successful partnerships.

 Contact us to chat about how your organization could benefit from ISO 44001.
-It’s a worthwhile consideration and we would greatly appreciate the opportunity to answer all your questions.
+We will make it a worthwhile consideration.
+And we would greatly appreciate the opportunity to answer all your questions.